cortneynxchow/DH-150-Winter/Assignment 01- README.md

 **5:Error Prevention**

-a) When you want to submit a message through "Contact Us," in order for the company to get back to you they need your email thus, there is a prevention that says "please fill the required feidls" if any are left empty.
+a) When you want to submit a message through "Contact Us," in order for the company to get back to you they need your email thus, there is a prevention that says "please fill the required fields" if any are left empty.

 <img width="312" alt="Screen Shot 2020-01-14 at 4 17 03 AM" src="https://user-images.githubusercontent.com/59623113/72350795-f531de80-3693-11ea-82dd-25692fe7fbac.png">

 b) In the survey for a user's favorite pie, you can submit your answer without filling in an answer.
 However, the vote is not counted so the number remains accurate.

-c) In the survey for a user's favorite pie, the system prevents you from selecing more than one option as this would skew results.
+c) In the survey for a user's favorite pie, the system prevents you from selecting more than one option as this would skew results.

 <img width="311" alt="Screen Shot 2020-01-14 at 4 13 34 AM" src="https://user-images.githubusercontent.com/59623113/72350808-fcf18300-3693-11ea-9d94-5fc913cf8965.png">